The 12 Best Things to Do in York

-A small but perfectly formed city in North Yorkshire, York is a popular destination for history lovers.
-From the Roman Empire and the Viking invasion to the Norman conquest and Medieval times, you can trace 2,000 years of history on your visit to the city.
-Despite its modest size, there is a raft of fantastic things to do in York.
+This small but perfectly formed city in North Yorkshire is a popular destination for history lovers—and with good reason.
+From the Roman Empire and the Viking invasion to the Norman conquest and Medieval times, you can trace 2,000 years of history during your visit to the city.

-Wander Medieval cobbled streets, learn about the city’s past at its many museums and marvel at architectural gems.
-York is also home to traditional tea rooms, quirky independent shops and excellent restaurants.
 The city boasts more attractions per square mile than any other city in the UK, so there is no chance of being bored there.
-A single trip to York might not be enough to experience everything that the city has to offer.
+A single trip to York might not be enough to experience everything the city has to offer.

 Disclosure: Some of the links below are affiliate links, which means that at no additional cost to you, I may earn a small commission if you click through and make a purchase.
 Please note, I only recommend products and services that I know and love.
 Read full Privacy Policy here.